-- Artwork acquired for the University art collection, through purchase, gift or bequest, must be well-suited in terms of the development of the collection as a whole, and proper account must be taken of any likely costs and processes associated with longer-term preservation, protection and display.
+- Artwork acquired for the art collection, through purchase, gift or bequest, must be well-suited in terms of the purpose of the collection and the development of the collection as a whole, and proper account must be taken of any likely costs and processes associated with long-term preservation, protection and display.

 - Funds allocated to individual cost centres as part of the University's regular budget allocation must not be used for the purchase of artwork.

-- The University Librarian is responsible for ensuring that the principles set out under this policy are adhered to in respect of any acquisitions; all acquisitions of artwork for the art collection must be approved by the Vice-Chancellor.
+- The Senior Deputy Vice-Chancellor is responsible for ensuring that the principles set out under this policy are adhered to in respect of any acquisitions; all acquisitions of artwork for the art collection must be approved by the Vice-Chancellor.

-- The acceptance of any gift or bequest of artwork for the University's art collection is subject to the prior approval of the Vice-Chancellor, who must, as part of his or her consideration, take account of the relevant principles set out under this policy.
+- The acceptance of any gift or bequest of artwork for the University's art collection offered through philanthropy in accordance with the Fundraising and Philanthropy Acceptance Policy is subject to the prior approval of the Vice-Chancellor, who must, as part of their consideration, take account of the relevant principles set out under this policy.

-- Under no circumstances may artwork that is part of the University's art collection be hung or moved without the prior approval of the University Librarian or University Art Collection Curator.
+- Under no circumstances may artwork that is part of the art collection be hung or moved without the prior approval of the Senior Deputy Vice-Chancellor or University Art Collection Curator.

 Responsibility for monitoring compliance

-- The University Librarian is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Senior Deputy Vice-Chancellor is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.

 - Breaches of this policy may result in disciplinary action under the Staff Code of Conduct.